News

-Renault begins serial production of electric trucks11 March 2020
+Renault begins serial production of electric trucks

 Renault Trucks has announced that it is beginning serial production this month of its D and D Wide ZE electric trucks at its Blainville-sur-Orne plant, in France.